shaneapowell/upython-wifi-setup/README.md

 - Low Memory Overhead
 - ASYNC processing
 - Very simple web-browser requirements.
 Minimal Javascript.
 - No separate web-app build step.
+Just simple html template files.
 - Easy to integrate into your existing projects
 - Easy to build your project upon
+- Easy to modify

 # Dependencies
 The following 2 libraries are required dependencies.
 Recommended you drop these into your `/lib` directory on your device